Working with QuickBooks Desktop and other accounting systems

 - Category: this equates to your Chart of Accounts

 - and 12.
 Campaign and/or Fund: equates to your Classes

-3. Enter data into QuickBooks first, and then export a file from QuickBooks to import into LGL
+3. Enter data into QuickBooks first, and then export a file from QuickBooks Desktop to import into LGL

 This approach is designed to reduce the double entry of gift data.
 To use this approach, you'll need to enter the gifts into QuickBooks first and then run an export of those gifts and upload them into LGL.
 The reason you need to go from QuickBooks to LGL is that QuickBooks can export files in standard formats (such as comma separated value files and Excel files) and LGL can import those file formats.
 But QuickBooks can not import standard file formats for donations; they use a proprietary file format (.iif or .qif) and LGL can not export in those formats.